natewbrooks/positive-professionals/src/pages/index.md

         achieving goals.
 Known for her calm and engaging approach, she uses a variety of tools and techniques to help her clients move forward successfully, and enthusiastically celebrates their victories with them.
-    - careerBackground: s
-      certifications: s
-      education: s
-      industryExperience: s
-      name: Biz Lrooks
-      pic: /img/liz-brooks2.png
-      position: 'Associate Certified Coach, SES (ret)'
-      specialities: s
   subtext: OVER 60 YEARS OF EXPERIENCE
 coreValues:
   body: >-
     Our core values of growth, curiosity, wellbeing, integrity, respect, and collaboration form the bedrock of our professional ethos, shape our vision, and drive our actions.
 As leadership coaches, we envision a world where every individual harnesses the power of personal and professional growth to shape their destinies.
 We are committed to helping leaders from all backgrounds and at all levels explore options, navigate challenges, and take positive action to experience more fulfilled lives and lasting joy.
   header: Our core values
   subtext: WHAT WE BELIEVE IN
   values:
     - about: >-
         Lastly, collaboration is the thread that binds us, highlighting the power of teamwork and shared knowledge in achieving collective goals.
       name: Collaboration
       reasons:
         - explanation: >-
             Lastly, collaboration is the thread that binds us, highlighting the power of teamwork and shared knowledge in achieving collective goals.
           reason: Resilience in Adversity
         - explanation: >-
             Persistence is closely tied to having a long-term vision.
 It